 Principal Activity, Objectives and Review of Business

-The Company® main focus is on alleviating extreme poverty in sub-Saharan Africa.
+The Company's main focus is on eliminating the threat of famine from sub-Saharan Africa (SSA).
 A subsidiary activity is helping disadvantaged Irish people in the areas of poverty alleviation, mental health, suicide prevention and educational opportunities.